State University of New York at Oneonta: 20th century

+21st century

+In 2003, a $10-million renovation to the Human Ecology facilities was also completed.

 In 2008, Nancy Kleniewski began her tenure as SUNY Oneonta's seventh president.
 In 2009, she convened the Strategic Planning and Resource Council, composed of faculty, staff, students, alumni and community members and charged with developing a strategic plan to help define the college's future.

 In fall 2013, SUNY Oneonta reorganized, founding five new schools—Economics and Business, Arts and Humanities, Social Science, Natural and Mathematical Sciences, and Education and Human Biology—to give greater focus to disciplines and careers in those areas.

 President Barbara Jean Morris came to SUNY Oneonta in July 2018 from her position as provost and vice president for academic affairs at Fort Lewis College.
-Through a listening tour late in the summer of 2018 and a series of hackathon-type events in spring 2019, President Morris established a new mission statement for SUNY Oneonta, "We nurture a community where students grow intellectually, thrive socially and live purposefully".

 Dennis Craig was hired as an interim president in October 2020 following the departure of Dr. Morris.
 He held the position until Alberto J.F.
 Cardelle was named as president of SUNY Oneonta.
 His appointment began on September 6, 2021.

+Two years later, the school officially gained university status from the state of New York and rebranded as the State University of New York at Oneonta.

 Academics

 SUNY Oneonta enrolls about 5,500 students who pursue bachelor's or master's degrees or certificates in one of 60-plus academic programs.
+In 2023, U.S. News & World Report ranked SUNY Oneonta tied for #75 in Regional Universities North with an acceptance rate of 70%, a graduation rate of 60%, a 26% minority enrollment, and with enrolled students having an average SAT range of 959–1157, an average ACT Range of 18–26, and an average high school GPA of 3.5.